Last Updated on 2 December 2025 by Cycloscope

 As a person who wants to share knowledge, you can indicate your skills, location, and travel plans.
 As a member of a school, NGO, or any local community, you can post your learning needs and interests.

 Via the TeachSurfing platform, both sides can find and contact each other to organize knowledge-sharing events.
-Afterward, they can report their success stories to inspire more people.
+Afterward, they can share their success stories to inspire others.

-The website is still small but the premises are very promising.
-Right now there are 206 No-Profit organizations ready to host travelers.
+The website is still small, but the premises are very promising.
+Right now, 206 non-profit organizations are ready to host travelers.

 Hostwriter

-Hostwriter is an amazing project.
+Hostwriter is a fantastic project.
 It’s a global network for media professionals, connecting journalists to easily seek and offer help, whether in the form of story collaboration, local advice, or even accommodation.

-All journalists provide work samples by way of professional verification, you don’t need to be an official journalist, but submitting an article is mandatory to be accepted.
+All journalists provide work samples for professional verification; you don’t need to be an official journalist, but submitting an article is required to be accepted.
 Membership is free of charge.

 Bewelcome

-Much more user-friendly than most, BeWelcome seems to most valid Couchsurfing alternative out there.
-The search function works pretty well, and it also has a map interface, which is by far my favorite way to look for places to stay in general.
+Much more user-friendly than most, BeWelcome seems to be the most valid Couchsurfing alternative out there.
+The search function works pretty well, and it also includes a map interface, which is by far my favorite way to find places to stay.

 BeWelcome is operated by BeVolunteer, a nonprofit organization organized as a voluntary association registered in Rennes, France, which is composed solely of volunteers.